lolspers/PotatBotatBot/README.md

 pip install requests
 ```

-Make (or use an existing) [application](https://dev.twitch.tv/console/apps) and set Client Type to Confidential

 Clone the repository in a terminal like powershell
 ```bash
 git clone https://github.com/lolspers/PotatBotatbot
 ```

+Make (or use an existing) [application](https://dev.twitch.tv/console/apps) and set Client Type to Confidential
-Open `setup.py` and follow the steps, this will set the config for you
+Open `setup.py` and follow the steps, this will set the config for you, or edit config.json manually if you know what you're doing

 To start the bot simply open `main.py`
 Any errors should get logged in `logs.txt`